Thanking donors is THE most important step in fundraising.

 And that can kill your ability to keep good donors who love the work your nonprofit is doing.

-Think about it: have you ever had a friend that the only time you heard from them was when they wanted something?
+Think about it: have you ever had a friend and the only time you heard from them was when they wanted something?
 How about one that mooches all the time and never says “thank you”?

 Don’t be that person to your donors.